streamich/nano-css/docs/snake.md

 import {addon as addonSnake} from 'nano-css/addon/snake';

 addonSnake(nano, {
-    // This will create a function: nano.s.border('1px solid red');
+    // This will create a function: nano.s.b('1px solid red');
     b: 'border',

-    // This creates a property: nano.s.display;
+    // This creates a property: nano.s.block;
     block: function () {
         this.display = block;
     },

     // This creates a method: nano.s.font('Arial')
-    border: function (fontFace) {
+    font: function (fontFace) {
         this.fontFace = fontFace;
     }
 });